-In the first nine months of 2021, the provision for income taxes was \$422 million.
+In the first nine months of 2021, the provision for income taxes was \$406 million.
 The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowances and changes in unrecognized tax benefits related to uncertain tax positions.

-In the first nine months of 2020, the income tax expense was \$110 million.
-The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to non-deductible goodwill impairment, the geographical mix of earnings and losses with no tax benefit due to valuation allowances.
+In the first nine months of 2020, the income tax benefit was \$10 million.
+The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to non-deductible goodwill impairment, the geographical mix of earnings and losses with no tax benefit due to valuation allowances, partially offset by the impact of the CARES act.